Chapter 2: Download & Setup

 Installing an emulator

-To open the emulator you need to look for an EXE file.
-By default, Windows hides file extensions so you won't see an EXE file anywhere.
-I recommend enabling them - here's a video showing how: how to show file extensions in Windows.
-So with file extensions showing you can now easily find the EXE.
-For example, if you downloaded Snes9X you'd look for a file called “snes9x.exe”.
-Double-click on that to open the emulator.
+To open a portable emulator, you need to look for an EXE file.
+My video above shows that.
+But, by default, Windows hides file extensions, so you won't immediately see the EXE file.
+I recommend enabling them - here's how: how to show file extensions in Windows.

 Finding ROMs

-For example, let's say you want to download every SNES game:
+I'll walk you through navigating Archive.org.
+For example, let's say you want to download Super Nintendo games:

 - On Google, search for: “archive.org snes collection”.